fabrice-rossi/mixvlmc/README.md

 ## Usage

-### Variable length Marvkoc chains
+### Variable length Markov chains

-Variable length Marvkov chains (VLMC) are sparse high order Markov chains.
+Variable length Markov chains (VLMC) are sparse high order Markov chains.
 They can be used to model time series with discrete values (states) with a mix of small order dependencies for certain states and higher order dependencies for other states.
 For instance, with a binary